onetech-project/kongko/README.md

 # Kongko

-Let's chat and build the network
+Let's chat and build the network!!!

+**Kongko** is a Web App for Chat that are built with NodeJS, ExpressJS, and Socket.IO.

 ## Prerequisites
 * IDE (ie: VS CODE)